 You can also can use this guide as a “what to buy when you are in Mexico” guide.
 And if you run out of room in your extra suitcase, or want something bigger than the standard luggage size, you know you can always buy it online when you get home.

 Mexican Art Gift Guide

 Mexican Hand Blown Glasses

-Midway down the Mercado de Artisanias in San Miguel de Allende is a tiny little glass store where we get our glasses.
+Midway down the Mercado de Artisanias in San Miguel de Allende is a tiny little glass store where we get our unique drinking and mezcal glasses.
 The ones with slight imperfections and swirls of color are what we like best.
 We buy anywhere between 2-6 of the same type and have a very nice collection of patterns and colors to choose from when people come over.
 I found a variety on both Amazon (below) and from Rustic Design Details on Etsy.

 Everyone comments on our talavera dinner plates.
-We use them a lot for everyday use and special dinners, and you’ll see them used in our food photography posts.
+We use them a lot for everyday and special dinners, and you’ll see them as common backgrounds in our food photography posts.
 On one of our trips to Mexico City, we bought 10 plates at the Mercado de Artisanas and brought them back in our carry-on.
 Two years later, we were paying shipping charges to move them to Mexico!

 What you want to look for is “Lead Free” talavera.
 We found some nice talavera plates and other talavera items with Mexican Smiles on Etsy.

 If you love Mexican food, then you should have a few Mexican kitchen tools.
 A tortilla press is a must.
 Even if you don’t press your own tortillas, it makes a beautiful display or craft maker for children.

 If you who love the flavors of Mexico, stock your pantry with some authentic Mexican spices.
 From tamarind pods and vanilla to Oaxacan chocolate, these spices will quickly become a staple in everything you cook.